benjaminhuanghuang/auth-fulltack-ts/_notes/setup.md

 ```

-tsconfig-paths use the config in sub-folders
+tsconfig-paths use the config and types in sub-folders like /share